qinghuoqiangwomingzi/Lab1/HW1_README.txt

-This document is just for finishing HW3I added this in order to make some difference
+This document is just for finishing HW3I changed this in order to make some difference for branch B1